 Resetting your device reverts all settings to exactly how your iPhone was the day you purchased it.
 All files will be wiped, all passwords forgotten and all apps deleted.

-Before we get started teaching your how to reset your iPhone, you should perform a backup to your iCloud account to save all of your files and data.
+Before we get started on how to reset your iPhone, you should perform a backup to your iCloud account to save all of your files and data.
 You know, because otherwise you’re going to lose it.
 If you need to borrow iCloud Storage to transfer data to your new iPhone, you can.

 - Open the settings app and tap your name at the top of the screen.